google/filament/README.md

 $ ninja install/strip
 ```

-This will generate Filament's Android binaries in `dist`.
-This location is important to build the
+This will generate Filament's Android binaries in `out/android-release`.
+This location is important
-Android Studio projects located in `filament/android`.
-After install, the library binaries should
+to build the Android Studio projects located in `filament/android`.
+After install, the library
-be found in `dist/lib/x86_64`.
+binaries should be found in `out/android-release/filament/lib/x86_64`.

 #### Intel 32-bit target (x86)